-If you already have a copy of form GV-130, Gun Violence Restraining Order After Hearing or Consent to Gun Violence Restraining Order, signed by a judge, you do not need to follow the steps on this page.
-Look at item 8b to see if the judge ordered you to have the restrained person served.
-Go here for step-by-step instructions on how to serve.
-If you don't need to serve form GV-130, learn more on how to enforce your order.
+If you already have a copy of form EA-130, Elder or Dependent Adult Abuse Restraining Order After Hearing, signed by a judge, you do not need to follow the steps on this page.
+To figure out your next step, look at form EA-130, item 16, to see if the judge ordered you to have the restrained person served.
+Get step-by-step instructions on how to serve.
+If you don't need to serve form CH-130, find out about how to enforce your order.

 Fill out a form

 The court should give you notes to help you complete the form.
 These notes are usually called a minute order and should tell you exactly which orders the judge granted.
 Check each order the judge granted.

 Turn in your form to the court clerk

 Give form EA-130 to the court clerk.
 The clerk will then give it to the judge to review and sign.
 Ask the court clerk when your form will be ready to pick up.
 There is no fee for turning in this form.Some courts have a drop box that you can use.
 If you use a drop box include the original and 2 copies for the clerk.
 You will have to go to the courthouse to pick up your copies.
 Papers in the drop box may not be processed right away.
 If you can, take your papers to the court clerk to file so you do not experience delays.
 Some courts allow online filing.
 You can find out if your court has online filing by visiting your court’s website.

 Pick up your form from the court clerk

 Make sure to pick up form EA-130 from the court clerk as soon as possible.
 This form is your restraining order.

 You will likely need at least two copies.
 You can ask the court clerk for copies, if you need them.
 There may be a fee for extra copies.
 If you can't afford the fees, you can ask for a fee waiver.

 You should keep a copy with you at all times, and give a copy to anyone that you want to know about the restraining order, like a nursing home or employer.